 Once you get back on ship, compare notes with other cruisers.
 Our British friends went on a tour of the island and loved it.
 Plus they got to see a UNESCO World Heritage sight.
 Another couple said that they were originally taken to Ffryes Beach.
 But it was so deserted that they were afraid their driver would not show back up so that they asked him to go to Valley Church instead.

-My takeaway from Antigua – I need 364 days here to explore all the other beaches!
+My takeaway from Antigua beaches – I need 364 days here to explore all the other beaches!

-What beach is your favorite?
+Which Antigua beaches are your favorites?
 Do you have other suggestions on how to hire taxis in Antigua or other ports of call?

 Annick, The Common Traveler